 The last weeks of the flowering phase

 After weeks of increasing tension and enthusiasm, the long-awaited moment of the harvest has finally come.
 Your plants should look magnificent now.
 You probably have a hard time waiting to smoke your first homegrown joint but have a little more patience.
 You only have to wait a little while now and then your time and energy will be greatly rewarded.
 As soon the light cycle is on 12/12 hours dark/light the buds are starting to form and swell.
 The plants have grown a lot in the first weeks of the flowering period and underwent a real transformation, after which the formation of the buds began.
 More and more white hairs were growing and the separate little buds steadily grew inwards to form one big bud.
 After about five weeks of flowering, there will now be hard, crystal-rich buds on your plants.
 How much weight do buds gain in the last weeks of flowering depends on the strain.
+Also the flowering stage time lapse differs per strain or genetics.
 They should still be beautifully green and the buds should still be growing, even though the major part of their development has already been completed.
 Production of THC is now at full speed.
 The leaves around the buds will become increasingly sticky because of the many THC-rich resin glands that are growing.